stargate/stargate/apis/sgv2-docsapi/README.md

 It's recommended that you install Quarkus CLI in order to have a better development experience.
 See [CLI Tooling](https://quarkus.io/guides/cli-tooling) for more information.

+> **Warning**
-Note that this project uses Java 17, please ensure that you have the target JDK installed on your system.
+> This project uses Java 17, please ensure that you have the target JDK installed on your system.

 ### Running the application in dev mode